 10. Up in the Air (2009, dir: Jason Reitman)

-Released in the wake of the 2008 Great Recession, Up in the Air is that rare movie with the good fortune (if you want to call it that) of tapping into the national zeitgeist.
+Released in the wake of the 2008 Great Recession, Up in the Air is that rare movie with the good fortune (if you can call it that) of tapping into the national zeitgeist.
 Timing is everything.
-George Clooney plays a for-hire corporate hatchet man whose professional and private life is about cutting people adrift.
-His view of relationships is tested by Vera Farmiga as a flirty fellow frequent flyer.
-Writer-director Jason Reitman and co-writer Sheldon Turner manage to skirt expectations about where this sophisticated comedy-drama is headed.
+George Clooney plays Ryan Bingham, a for-hire corporate hatchet man whose professional and private life revolves around cutting people adrift.
+He likens it to lightening a backpack.
+“Make no mistake: your relationships are the heaviest components in your life,” Ryan says. ”Do you feel the straps cutting into your shoulders?
+All those negotiations and arguments, and secrets and compromises.
+You don’t need to carry all that weight.”
+His views on relationships are tested by Vera Farmiga as a flirty fellow frequent flyer.
+Jason Reitman and co-writer Sheldon Turner skirt expectations about where this sophisticated comedy-drama is headed.

 9. Two Days One Night (2014, dir: Jean-Pierre Dardenne and Luc Dardenne)

-Suspense doesn’t always need a bomb or even a bad guy to lure audiences to the edge of their seats.
+Suspense doesn’t require a bomb or even a bad guy to put an audience to the edge of their seats.
 Sometimes all one needs is a decent person trying to extract herself from a desperate situation.
-Filmmaking brothers Jean-Pierre and Luc Dardenne mine gut-wrenching drama in Two Days One Night, a French-language movie in which Marion Cotillard plays Sandra, a Belgian solar-panel factory worker planning to return to work after being on medical leave for depression.
-Discovering that her employer plans to cut her loose by pitting her co-workers against her, Sandra is forced to fight for her job by lobbying her colleagues even though it would mean a pay cut for them.
-Cotillard is excellent in this humane, unerringly compassionate film.
+Filmmaking brothers Jean-Pierre and Luc Dardenne mine gut-wrenching material in Two Days One Night, a French-language film in which Marion Cotillard plays Sandra, a Belgian wife and mother planning to return to her job at a solar-panel factory after being on medical leave for depression.
+But the factory needs to downsize, and Sandra’s employer plans to cut her loose by pitting her co-workers against her.
+She is forced to fight for her job by lobbying her colleagues even though it means losing their annual bonuses.
+Cotillard is excellent, earning our empathy without straining.
+Humane and unerringly compassionate, Two Days One Night eschews easy judgments.

 Cleaning bathrooms never seemed so Zen-like.
 Wim Wenders’ entrancing slice-of-life character study is anchored by Kôji Yakusho’s wonderful performance as Hirayama, a public toilet cleaner in Tokyo.
 The man takes quiet pride in his work, as he should.
-Hirayama is diligent, efficient and painstakingly thorough as he attends to various bathrooms around the city.
+Hirayama is diligent, efficient and painstakingly thorough as he tends to restrooms around the city.
 The Japanese-language Perfect Days is so committed to its vision that you begin to understand the serenity and fulfillment Hirayama finds in the routines of his life.
 He cleans toilets.
 He looks at trees.
-He listens to cassettes of old rock songs––and it becomes transcendent.
+He listens to his cherished cassettes of The Kinks, the Velvet Underground and the Animals—and it approaches transcendence.
 If a movie could serve as a mantra, it would be this aptly titled work about work.

 7. Silkwood (1983, dir: Mike Nichols)